Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9pG00Koq8zY.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Update on the Mug?
 https://www.youtube.com/watch?v=9pG00Koq8zY
-This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: Any word on Mugs?](./yt-kVmdejC-fXs.md) [https://www.youtube.com/watch?v=kVmdejC-fXs](https://www.youtube.com/watch?v=kVmdejC-fXs)
+This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: Is the coffee mug Merch still in-progress?](./yt-a5QRUMEwkyk.md) [https://www.youtube.com/watch?v=a5QRUMEwkyk](https://www.youtube.com/watch?v=a5QRUMEwkyk)

 ### Topics